 Walking along the branch with head up

 Your bird is showing his delight in being in close proximity of you.

 This is a sign of your bird being vexed, irritated, agitated and or displeased.
 Leave your bird alone when in this mood.

 Your bird will softly vocalize to you, start shaking its toys, bouncing up and down or running back and forth in its cage.

 Your bird does this when a feather is out of place and trying to realign it.
 It could also mean annoyance or displeasure.

 Won’t come out of its cage

 Your bird may be scared with what you are wearing.
 Or there is something new in its area.
 Your bird is in a mood or may be tired and needs its privacy.
 May not be feeling well.

 Your bird may simply be tired or stretching its muscles.
 Occasionally, it may mean your bird needs more oxygen in its environment.
 The room that it is housed in might be stuffy.
 Let in a little fresh air (make sure that all door and window screens are secure).

-If you have parrot behaviour questions or are having behavioural problems with your parrot, please consult an avian parrot behavioural consultant and or acquire parrot behaviour books, listed below.
+If you have parrot behaviour questions or are having behavioural problems with your parrot, please consult an avian parrot behavioural consultant and or acquire the parrot behaviour books listed below.